 You can call The Empire Plan and press or say 1 for the Medical/Surgical Program.
-Or, go to our website at www.cs.ny.gov/employee-benefits.
-Select Find a Provider, scroll down to Medical/ Surgical Program and click on The Empire Plan Medical/Surgical Provider Directory link.
+Or, go to NYSHIP Online at www.cs.ny.gov/employee-benefits.
+Choose your group and plan, if prompted, select Find a Provider, scroll down to Medical/Surgical Program and click on The Empire Plan Medical/ Surgical Provider Directory link.
 Select "Search the Provider Directory" and then "Search for physicians, laboratories or other facilities."
 From this page, click on the box labeled "Places," then on the box labeled "Specialty Centers."
 This will bring you to a list where you can select Diabetes Education Centers.